 - 8. Amazon Prime Credit Cards

-- 9. American Express
+- 9. The business Platinum card from American Express

 - Which home improvement credit card is my favorite?